agnkos/knit-app/README.md

 ## [Link to the deployed app](https://knit-app.netlify.app/) <br>
 To test the app use email: tester@email.com and password: testapp123 <br>
-(projects and queue sections are ready)
+(projects, queue and stash sections are ready)

 #### Project description:
 - app for storing info about current and finished knitting projects, project queue, yarn stash